railsfactory-abhiram/slate/source/index.html.md

       "message": "Invalid Ticket ID",
     }
 ```
-This end point is used to create comment for a particular category.
+This end point is used to create comment for a particular status item.

 ### Resource URL